martinwellman/odm-qpcr-analyzer/README.md

 1. The QPCR Analyzer itself, where most of the code resides.
 See [qpcr_analyzer](qpcr_analyzer) for details.
 1. The Lambda Container, which contains all code for building and running the analyzer as an AWS Lambda Function in the cloud.
 See [lambda_container](lambda_container) for details.
-1. A sample QPCR Analyzer website that allows users to upload PDFs and execute the Lambda Function.
-See [qpcr_analyzer_website](qpcr_analyzer_website) for details.
+1. A Plotly Dash-based website that allows users to upload QPCR data files and execute the Lambda Function.
+See [odm-qpcr-analyzer-dash](https://github.com/martinwellman/odm-qpcr-analyzer-dash) for details (the repo is currently private).

 ## Installation